sefffal/PlanetOrbits.jl/README.md

 # DirectOrbits.jl

 Tools for solving Keplerian orbits in the context of direct imaging.
-The primary use case is mapping Keplerrian orbital elements into Cartesian coordinates.
+The primary use case is mapping Keplerian orbital elements into Cartesian coordinates at different times.
 A Plots.jl recipe is included for easily plotting orbits.

 You can combine this package with Distributions.jl for uncertanties in each parameter, and also one of the MCMC packages like AffineInvariantMCMC.jl